ntaraujo/gse/README.md

 cd gse
 ```

-If you haven't yet, install python in your machine.
-Preferencially [this release](https://www.python.org/downloads/release/python-386/)
+If you haven't, install python in your machine.
+Preferably [this release](https://www.python.org/downloads/release/python-386/)

-Follow [these](https://pytorch.org/get-started/locally/) instructions to install PyTorch locally (you can omit torchaudio if want)
+Follow [these](https://pytorch.org/get-started/locally/) instructions to install PyTorch locally (you can omit torchaudio if you wish)

 E.g. the command to install the current PyTorch version for Windows and Linux with the Pip package manager and no CUDA features (not so cool):
 ```